It looks like you're using IE11...

 On a monthly basis, we will contact our suppliers, to assess their compliance with the legislation.
 We are also approaching organisations, who request that we publish their documents on our website, to discuss how we can present their information in an accessible way.

-We tested this website on 1 July 2022.
+We tested this website on 5 August 2022.
 We carried out our own testing using automated accessibility testing tool Silktide.
-We scanned over 1500 pages and 49 documents of our site.
+We scanned 2007 pages and 38 documents of our site.